abbibrunton/indiv_project_abbi/readme.md

 ### automation:

-  a jenkinsfile has been provided which allows you to automate the deployment of the app you should set up the project as a pipeline and use a webhook to connect it to this repository
+  a jenkinsfile has been provided which allows you to automate the deployment of the app you should set up the project as a pipeline and tick 'github hook trigger for scm polling' under build triggers. under pipeline, change the definition to a pipeline script from SCM. select git as the SCM and paste in the root of this repository.